As Irma weakens, officials urge patience for evacuees eager to return home

 On Monday night, Irma was downgraded from a tropical storm to a tropical depression as the storm lumbered 95 miles south-southwest of Atlanta, Georgia.
 Irma is expected to turn toward Alabama and then into western Tennessee.

 Even with Irma's weakening, the tropical depression is still expected to bring heavy rainfall across a widespread area, as it flooded parts of coastal Georgia and South Carolina, including Savannah and Charleston, on Monday.
+Amid stormy conditions, Delta canceled 1,100 flights in its Atlanta hub Monday.

 Irma, which stretched 650 miles from east to west, affected at least nine states, turning streets into rivers, ripping down power lines, uprooting trees and cutting off coastal communities.